BarryCarlyon/twitch_misc/authentication/electron/README.md

 ## Notes

 Twitch recently changed what it supports in terms of browsers.

-So this example may or may not continue to work.
+And as such the magic Electron intercepts/not needing to open the users regular browser no longer work

 https://twitter.com/TwitchSupport/status/1575571090994102272